 Miller shared with UCHealth Today his state of knowledge as of the afternoon of March 23.
 He considered drugs for the specific coronavirus, which causes COVID-19, SARS-CoV-2, on two fronts: medications that a person who has contracted the virus can take at home to ease symptoms, and ones that hospital providers are using for those admitted for serious cases.

 Try this at home

 Roughly 80% of coronavirus cases do not require hospitalization.
-Testing for COVID-19 is being reserved mostly for patients with symptoms serious enough to merit hospitalization (typically, serious breathing problems or heart issues).
+Information about testing for COVID-19 at UCHealth may be found here.
 Most cases, identified via a test or not, can be cared for just as well at home, test or not.
 You treat the symptoms as you would that of a bad flu – adding a major focus on hand hygiene and household disinfection to prevent the coronavirus from spreading to others in the household, Miller says.

 - Hydrate with water or other clear fluids (the caffeine in coffee, cola, and many teas is a mild diuretic, diminishing the hydrating effect).
 “People with high fevers can lose more fluids,” Miller said.

 - Pain relievers and fever reducers – including NSAIDs such as ibuprofen – should be fine.
 A March 11 article in the British medical journal The Lancet raised temporary alarm about the hypothetical possibility of ibuprofen/NSAIDs being a hindrance to COVID-19 treatment.
 That has since been contradicted by World Health Organization and the Food and Drug Administration.
 With the exception of patients with conditions that would preclude ibuprofen and other NSAIDs anyway (kidney conditions, high blood pressure, and others), “There’s no specific reason to avoid NSAIDs,” Miller said.